adefisayoA/dataEngineeringProject/data modeling with postgres/README.md

-Data Modelling using Postgre database
+Data Modeling using Postgre database